- Services & Support

 With movement restrictions imposed by the pandemic limiting tradeshows and conferences, mining companies need new online spaces to learn about transformative technologies.
 One platform that can help mines identify the right technologies for their needs is Oren, a global B2B digital mining services marketplace.
 Co-developed by Shell and IBM, Oren is a centralized platform where senior decision makers can find solutions related to safety, sustainability, and operational efficiency.

 Its creators aim to accelerate the digitalization of the mining industry and build greater operational resiliency in a rapidly changing world.
 “We envision Oren being the one-stop digital destination for the mining sector to access the best digital solutions and technologies, not just from Shell and IBM, but also from leading and emerging companies,” says Carol Chen, VP Global Marketing Lubricants Shell.
 “Being able to find and access a wide range of solutions digitally is even more important given the movement constraints faced as countries respond to COVID-19.”

-To learn more about how artificial intelligence and smart sensing technologies have and will continue to influence the mining sector, register for Oren’s upcoming webinar.
-Co-hosted by Dr. Ben Amaba, CTO Industrial Sector – Data and AI at IBM and Dan Jeavons, General Manager of Data Science at Shell, this webinar will uncover three approaches to unlocking step-change operational improvements with artificial intelligence and smart sensors.
-The webinar will also profile three innovative leaders in the mining technology space, including our CEO and Founder Dr. Shahram Tafazoli.
+Oren recently hosted a webinar explaining how artificial intelligence and smart sensing technologies have and will continue to influence the mining sector.
+Co-hosted by Dr. Ben Amaba, CTO Industrial Sector – Data and AI at IBM and Dan Jeavons, General Manager of Data Science at Shell, this webinar uncovered three approaches to unlocking step-change operational improvements with artificial intelligence and smart sensors.
+The webinar also profiled three innovative leaders in the mining technology space, including our CEO and Founder Dr. Shahram Tafazoli.
 If you missed the webinar, be sure to view Shahram’s segment here.